tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
 - TBD: refactor descript_dict (=> static_dict), autogen_dict (new) and dynamic_dict to Descript class with descript instantiation
 	- call with key and return string; will look like gs.descript(key)
-	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_"
+	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() )
+		- Can autogen key try be incorporated into Descript method??
 	- static_dict and autogen_dict live in class; dynamic_dict is lone class attribute and is instantiated in mk_def_pkl()
 	- Use guard pattern and check in this order
 		- 1) in dynamic_dict